linkdata/rap/README.md

 * `kvv` HTTP response headers.
 Keys must be in `Canonical-Format`.
 Values must comply with RFC 2616 section 4.2.
 The gateway must supply any required headers that are omitted, so that upstream need not send `Date` or `Server`.
 * `int64` HTTP `Content-Length` header value.
 If the `Content-Length` HTTP header is not present, and this value is not negative, the gateway will insert a `Content-Length` header with the value given.

-### Service stopping record (0x05)
+### Service pause record (0x05)

 Sent from the upstream server to signal that no new requests may be initiated.
 New requests that cannot be served from cache will have the status code and reason provided.
 If a record body is provided, it should be provided as the response body.
 Note that this record applies to all connections from the client until a *service resume* record is received.
-This record has the same definition as the *HTTP response record*, and is parsed the same.
+This record has the same definition as the *HTTP response* record, and is parsed the same.

 ### Service resume record (0x06)

-Sent to resume service again after a *service stopping* record.
+Sent to resume service again after a *service pause* record.

 ### User defined record (0x80)